future-wd/hugo-responsive-background-images/readme.md

 This module generates background images at specified widths and generates CSS with respective breakpoints.
 There is an option to lazyload.
 All you need to do is specify the image (page resource) and CSS selector on the page's front matter.

+Non lazyloaded images are prefetched so they start to load before the browser has downloaded and parsed the css file.

+LQIP placeholders are still under development.

 ## Installation

 ### Initialize project